citusdata/citus_docs/develop/reference_workarounds.rst

     $cmd$
   );

-Now if we try to add fake data we will be prevented:
+Now if we try to add fake data, the author column will at least reveal who made the change:

 .. code-block:: postgresql